adamwong246/spacetrash_v8/src/demiurge/README.md

 3) Demiurge has it's own 2D physics system, called "Samurai", It is so named after it's inspiration- the forgotten "ninja" physics system.
 Currently Phaser has 2 physics systems- arcade and matterjs.
 Arcade is very fast, but limited to circles and axis-aligned rectangles.
 Matter is much more sophisticated but requires an order of magnitude more resources.
 Samurai aims to cover the middle ground between the 2.
 Samurai does not implement all of matterjs- for instance, features like ropes, pulleys, cloth simulations and soft-body simulations are entirely outside the purview of Samurai.
 Samurai is nearly as fast as arcade, but allows for more sophisticated 2d geometry-  boxes, circles, ellipses, lines, points and polygons.
 In fact, Demiurge represents ALL elements, even grid tiles, as vector shapes, rather than rasters.
 This is all thanks to a wonderful library called `detect-collions` https://github.com/Prozi/detect-collisions

 4) Whereas Phaser and other game toolkits usually provide an IDE development environment, Demiurge builds it's development environment directly into the game.
-Because it support multiple canvases, Demiurge allows you to easily build out "diagnostic" views of you game.
+Because it support multiple canvases, Demiurge allows you to easily build out sdebug views of you game.

 5) Demiurge has very fast rebuild times, thanks to esbuild.

 6) Demiurge depends upon the Tiled editor.

-7) Demiurge is designed around a code pattern which I call the "skyscraper pattern".
+7) Demiurge is designed around a code pattern which I call the "tower crane pattern".
 It is a series of "stacked" abstract classes, with the ECS at the bottom, and your game at the top as an implementation.
 Each intermediate abstract classes is responsible for one concern- for instance, handling controls or loading assets.
 There is, as of the time of this writing, 4 layers within the demiurge engine.
 My game implements 8 more layers on top of that, with more likely to be added.

 ## Is demiurge for you?